-Online, it’s often hard to differentiate between the feedback and bitter, unfounded criticism, yet, this is something that you’ll have to master in order to drive your e-commerce business forward.
-After all, your business is not there to accommodate you or to nurture your ego, it’s there for a single purpose – to appeal to your clients and make them trust you enough to become paying customers.
+Online, it’s often hard to differentiate between feedback and bitter.
+Unfounded criticism, yet, this is something that you’ll have to master to drive your e-commerce business forward.
+After all, your business is not there to accommodate you or to nurture your ego.
+It’s there for a single purpose.
+So, to appeal to your clients and make them trust you enough to become paying customers.

-Sometimes, people will abandon you in droves for no reason, yet, in some situations, they’ll be quite vocal with their concerns and discontent.
-Needless to say, you can’t allow yourself to turn a blind eye to their pleas.
-Listen to what they have to say and, if their concerns are reasonable, find a way to implement changes that will fix the problem.
+Sometimes, people will abandon you in droves for no reason.
+Yet, in some situations, they’ll be pretty vocal with their concerns and discontent.
+You can’t allow yourself to turn a blind eye to their pleas.
+Listen to what they say and, if their circumstances are reasonable.
+Find a way to implement changes that will fix the problem.

 4 – Downplaying the importance of customer address validation

-Everyone makes mistakes, however, one of the greatest mistakes that could take place in the world of e-commerce is an instance where a customer pays for the product and the item gets sent someplace else.
-While there are several reasons why this might happen, most commonly is due to the fact that they’ve listed the wrong address.
-Keep in mind that even though this is their own fault, they’ll still expect you to do something about it.
-Reimbursing them or sending a new item puts you at a clear financial loss, which is why it’s always better to find a way to prevent this from ever becoming a problem.
-The simplest way to do so is through a more efficient customer address validation process.
+Remember that even though this is their fault, they’ll still expect you to do something about it.
+Reimbursing them or sending a new item puts you at an apparent financial loss, which is why it’s always better to find a way to prevent this from ever becoming a problem.
+The simplest way is through a more efficient customer address validation process.

-5 – Underestimating the importance of product images
+5 – Underestimating the importance of product images: Common eCommerce mistakes avoid

-Imagine a scenario where you’re running a real-life store and a person comes to buy a product (a phone or a computer).
-It’s more than clear that they wouldn’t be able to tell the quality of the product just by looking at it or holding it in their hand, yet, it’s highly unlikely that they’ll make a purchase without this checkup.
+Imagine a scenario where you’re running a real-life store, and a person comes to buy a product (a phone or a computer).
+It’s more than clear that they wouldn’t be able to tell the quality of the product just by looking at it or holding it in their hand, yet, it’s highly unlikely that they’ll purchase without this checkup.

-At very least, in a situation where you don’t have the item in the store, the salesman will show you an image on the screen.
-This is why it’s important that the images you post are of high quality, that all the relevant information are displayed on the side and that you have an eCommerce marketplace platform that will make all of this easy and seamless to pull off.
+At the very least, the salesman will show you an image on the screen when you don’t have the item in the store.
+This is why it’s essential that the photos you post are of high quality, that all the relevant information is displayed on the side, and that you have an eCommerce marketplace platform that will make all of this easy and seamless to pull off.

 6 – Relying too much on manual management

-Finally, no matter how efficient your self-promotion methods are and how much money you invest in your SEO, it’s simply never a wise thing to ignore social media marketing.
-The connection between social networks and social media marketing runs deep and those who pay a close attention to analytics, know just how many sales come through Facebook, Instagram, Twitter, YouTube, and Pinterest.
-Therefore, you need to establish a strong presence on all of these networks in order to avert a major loss of opportunity.
+Finally, no matter how efficient your self-promotion methods are and how much money you invest in your SEO, it’s never wise to ignore social media marketing.
+The connection between social networks and social media marketing runs deep.

-One might make a mistake of believing that adhering to the above-listed seven tips may save you money, when, in reality, this is not their purpose.
-All they stand to do is save you from unnecessary expenses and prevent mistakes that could set your business back or cause you to do some extra work without any kind of reward.
-Fortunately, most of the above-listed are so intuitive that after applying them only once, they’ll come to you completely natural for years to come.
+One might make the mistake of believing that adhering to the above-listed seven tips may save you money when, in reality, this is not their purpose.
+All they stand to do is keep you from unnecessary expenses and prevent mistakes that could set your business back or cause you to do some extra work without any reward.
+Fortunately, most of the above-listed are so intuitive that after applying them only once, they’ll come to you naturally for years.